 Malawi has a young population: 66 percent of its 17 million people are under age 25 and 53 percent are 18 and younger.
 16.7 percent of children under 18 are orphans and vulnerable children (US AID)

-Tilinanu Orphanage aims to help realise the full potential of the 37 girls it homes by providing a safe and loving environment and first-class education to the girls.
+Tilinanu Education aims to help provide education to children in Malawi, primarily those formally housed at Tilinanu Orphange.
 Tilinanu is a separate charity to LSU funded through sponsorship and fundraising.
 It is the heart and soul of Love Support Unite and where the founders started their journey.

 LSU deliver all UK admin for the Tilinanu Orphanage charity at no cost.
 It has delivered a 30-acre farm for food production for the orphanage, solar power and a borehole to the former home Tilinanu Orphanage, when the government program of reintegration was introduced the focus moved to help these children complete their education, and be reintergarted into communities.

 Sustainable Family Farms